Rahilk25/olympiad_examination/README.md

 # olympiad_examination_project

-In this project I have helped a school to manage their examination data and helped them to create 5 types of reports according to their requirement.
+In this project I have helped a school to manage their examination data and helped them by creating certain reports and by solving queries as per their requirement.
 Please refer Tasks.docx for more details.

 ## Schema